truenas/documentation/content/SCALE/DevNotes.md

 Setting `KUBECONFIG` is required for using helm and the `kubectl` alias helps use `kubectl` directly instead of prefixing it with `k3s` each time.

-> Caution: Support for Kubernetes is still considered experimental, so please use it at your own risk.
+{{< hint danger >}}	> Caution: Support for Kubernetes is still considered experimental, so please use it at your own risk.
 If you find any bugs, please create tickets at https://jira.ixsystems.com.
+Support for Kubernetes is still considered experimental, so please use it at your own risk.
+If you find any bugs, please create tickets at https://jira.ixsystems.com.	## Using Applications
+{{< /hint >}}

 ## Using Applications